douer423/douer423.github.io/_posts/2022-09-11-How-to-install-Ruby-on-CentOS7.md

 ---
-title: intall Ruby on CentOS7
+title: How to intall Ruby on CentOS7
 author: frank
 date: 2022-09-11 11:51:00 +0800
 categories: [Ruby,Tutorial]